MoonPoet/xaprb-src/content/blog/switching-mathjax-katex.md

 ![KaTeX](/media/2018/04/katex.png)

-If you look closely, you can see some differences in font weights, spacing, and other minor issues.
+If you look closely, you can see some minor differences in aspects such as font weights and spacing.

 My takeaway is this: